Kathleen Johns Incident

 Victim: Kathleen Johns (survived)

-The Zodiac Killer took credit for the abduction of Kathleen Johns and her daughter (both escaped and survived).
-Despite this, it is debated whether she was actually abducted by the Zodiac killer or not.
+The Zodiac Killer took credit for the abduction of Kathleen Johns and her daughter, both of whom escaped and survived.
+It is debated whether she was actually abducted by the Zodiac Killer or not.

-At around 11:15 PM on March 22, 1970, Kathleen Johns, 22, was driving west on Highway 132 near Interstate 5 with her 10-month-old daughter Jennifer, when she observed a late model vehicle, light in color, following her and flashing its lights.
-She pulled over and the other car pulled behind her.
-A man got out and approached Johns's car with a tire iron in his hand.
-She later described the man as a WMA (white male adult), age 30, 5' 9", 160 lbs, dark hair, wearing black rimmed plastic glasses, a dark ski jacket, and dark blue bell-bottomed pants. (http://www.zodiackiller.com/JohnsReport.html) The man told Johns, "Your rear wheel is wobbling.
+At around 11:15 PM on March 22, 1970, Kathleen Johns, 22, was going to visit her sick mother in Petaluma, driving west on Highway 132 near Interstate 5 with her 10-month-old daughter Jennifer.
+She observed a late model vehicle, light in color, following her and flashing its lights.
+When she pulled over, the other car pulled behind her, and a man got out and approached Johns's car with a tire iron in his hand.
+She later described the man as white, age 30, 5' 9", 160 lbs, with dark hair, and wearing black rimmed plastic glasses, a dark ski jacket, and dark blue bell-bottomed pants.
+The man told Johns, "Your rear wheel is wobbling.
 I'll tighten the lugs."
 Johns stayed in the car while the man worked on the wheel with a tire iron for about 1 to 2 minutes.
 The man then told her the wheel was ok and she could proceed.
-When she attempted to pull away the wheel fell off the car.
-Johns got out and discovered that the wheel had been secured with only one bolt.
-The man then returned and offered to drive her to a service station.
+When she attempted to drive away the wheel fell off the car, and Johns got out and discovered that the wheel had been secured with only one bolt.
+The man then pulled over again and offered to drive her to a service station.
 Johns entered the suspect's car carrying her daughter.

-However, instead of driving to a service station, the man instead drove around on side roads in the area for approximately one hour to 1 1/2 hours (possibly near the town of Tracy, CA).
-According to a police report on the incident, the man was friendly and not threatening, but several times when Johns asked if he intended to stop at a service station, the man would "merely elude the question and start talking about something else."
+However, instead of driving to a service station, the man drove around on side roads in the area (possibly near the town of Tracy, CA) for approximately one to one and a half hours.
+According to Johns, the man was friendly and not threatening, but several times when she asked if he intended to stop at a service station, the man would "merely elude the question and start talking about something else."

 Johns managed to flag down a vehicle on the road, and the occupants drove her to Patterson PD station to report the incident.